-Have Fun with Different Color Combinations – Since LED systems... have the ability to change and adjust the LED lights, why not try out different color combinations?
-There are even guides available that can help with choosing color combinations that enhance freshwater.
+Have Fun With Different Color Combinations – Since LED systems have the ability to change and adjust the LED lights, why not try out different color combinations?
+There are even guides available that can help with choosing color combinations that enhance freshwater fish colors.
 It is amazing what certain colors do to the colors of different fish in the tank.

-Working with the Dimmer Switch – The dimmer switch on the LED aquarium lights can tone down the brightness and is also great for blending several colors.
-Because it can work independently with each color, dimming one and brighten the others can create whatever effect appeals to the look of a room.
-The other benefit to dimming the LEDs a bit is to save even more on energy and usage.
+Working With the Dimmer Switch – The dimmer switch on the LED aquarium lights can tone down the brightness and is also great for blending several colors.
+Because it can work independently with each color, dimming one and brightening the others can create whatever effect appeals to the look of a room.
+The other benefit to dimming the LEDs a bit is to save even more on energy usage.

 Basic LED Don’ts

-Don’t Allow mineral deposits on the LED strips – An...y kind of salt, lime and mineral deposits from evaporating water can cause all kinds of corrosion and damage to the heat sink and LED aquarium lights.
+Don’t Allow Mineral Deposits on the LED Strips – Any kind of salt, lime and mineral deposits from evaporating water can cause corrosion and damage to the heat sink and LED aquarium lights.
 Make sure you regularly check the light strips for salt and mineral deposits and wipe them off.
-If your LED light fixture is not waterproof, make sure the fixture is turned off and do not use chemicals to clean any part of the fixture that may come in contact with the aquarium water.
+Make sure the fixture is turned off while cleaning and do not use chemicals to clean any part of the fixture that may come in contact with the aquarium water.
 It is best to clean mineral deposits in LED fixtures or on anything in and around an aquarium with vinegar.
 This is the only easily available and safe cleaning fluid that will not poison aquarium fish.

 Lighting is a major part of having a beautiful community aquarium.
 The right lighting is very beneficial to aquatic plant life and therefore, to the fish and aquatic creatures in the aquarium as well.